Online Submissions

 The structure of a reference to a monograph may be presented in general as follows:

-Note: Giving reference to the material in the site mentioned in an article is preferable.
-Reference to the main page is not informative and prevents from checking the information.
+Note: Giving a direct reference to the material on the website that was mentioned in the article is preferable.
+A reference to the main page of the website is not informative and prevents from checking the information.

-The manuscript should be sent to a journal in an online form.
-The file with an article should be loaded into a system and presented in format Microsoft Word (with extension *.doc, *.docx, *.rft).
+The manuscript should be sent to the journal via an online submission form.
+The file with an article should be loaded into a system and presented in a format of Microsoft Word (with extension *.doc, *.docx, *.rtf).

-III Relations between a journal and an author
+III.
+Relations between the journal and the author

-The journal editorial board keeps correspondence with the responsible (contact) author.
+The editorial board of the journal keeps correspondence with the responsible (contact) author.
 But if the group of authors may wish so, the letters may be directed to all authors by e-mail addresses given by them.

-All articles contributed to Journal “Post-Soviet Space Problems” are subject to preliminary check by an executive secretary of the journal for compliance with the formal requirements.
-At this stage the article may be returned to an author / authors for revision to rectify mistakes or add missing data.
-At this stage the article may be also rejected due to its non-compliance with the objectives of a journal, lack of distinction, poor scientific value.
+All articles submitted to the Journal "Post-Soviet Issues" are subject to preliminary check by an executive secretary of the journal for compliance with the formal requirements.
+At this stage the article may be returned to an author/authors for revision to correct mistakes or add missing data.
+Additionally, at this stage the article may be also rejected due to its non-compliance with the objectives of the journal, lack of originality, poor scientific value.

-After preliminary check the executive editor passes the article to a reviewer setting the deadline for this work.
-The author should be sent the respective notice.
+After preliminary check the executive editor passes the article to a reviewer setting the deadline for doing this work.
+The author will receive the respective notice.

-In disputable cases an editor may invite to the reviewing process several specialists as well as the editor-in-chief.
+In case of any disputes, an editor may involve in the reviewing process several specialists as well as the editor-in-chief.

-After receiving the positive response from a reviewer the article is transferred to an editor to prepare it for print.
+After receiving a positive response from the reviewer, the article is transferred to an editor to prepare it for publishing.

-If it was decided to improve the article, all criticisms and comments of a reviewer should be directed to an author.
-The author is given 3 months for rectification of criticisms.
-If within this period the author has failed to notify the editor about planned actions the article is taken out of the order of publication.
+If it is decided to improve the article, all comments and recommendations of the reviewer should be sent to the author.
+The author is given 3 months to edit the article considering the given comments.
+If within this period the author does not notify the editor about future steps the article is taken out of the plan of publications.

-If it was decided to reject an article the author should be sent the respective decision of an editorial board.
+If it is decided to reject the article the author should be sent a letter with the respective decision of the editorial board.

-The responsible (contact) author of the article accepted for publication is sent the final makeup to be checked by the author.
+The responsible (contact) author of the article accepted for publication will receive the final makeup of the article that should be checked by the author.
 The response from the author is expected within 7 days.
-In the absence of response from the author the article is considered approved.
+If there is no response from the author the article is considered approved.

 - Correct the manuscript in accordance with the justified comments of reviewers and editors;